-The evaluation of the ensemble standard deviation is repeated after coarsening the DifERS and MRMS fields at the 20 km resolution through simple pixel area averaging (Figure 10, right).
-At the 20 km resolution also, the ensemble standard deviation is found to be a good proxy of the retrieval error standard deviation.
-This is because the stochastically-generated variability in each DifERS ensemble member is spatially coherent, which allows us to account for the spatial correlation of retrieval errors, and to properly estimate the retrieval uncertainty at any desired resolution between 5 and 320 km.
+The evaluation of the ensemble standard deviation is repeated after coarsening the DifERS and MRMS fields at the 20-km resolution through simple pixel area averaging (Fig. 10, right).
+At the 20-km resolution also, the ensemble standard deviation is found to be a good proxy of the retrieval error standard deviation.
+This is because the stochastically generated variability in each DifERS ensemble member is spatially coherent, which allows us to account for the spatial correlation of retrieval errors and to properly estimate the retrieval uncertainty at any desired resolution between 5 and 320 km.
 This would not be possible if the stochastic variability was generated in each pixel independently.
-If we were to ignore the spatial correlation of retrieval errors and estimate the error variance in aggregated pixels as the sum of the 5-km pixel variances divided by the number of averaged pixels squared, we would dramatically underestimate the uncertainty at coarsened resolutions, as shown in Figure 10 (right, orange dashed curve).
+If we were to ignore the spatial correlation of retrieval errors and estimate the error variance in aggregated pixels as the sum of the 5km pixel variances divided by the number of averaged pixels squared, we would dramatically underestimate the uncertainty at coarsened resolutions, as shown in Fig. 10 (right, orange dashed curve).
 Beyond the standard deviation of the retrieval error, interpreting the DifERS ensemble as a probabilistic estimation, we can derive the probability of exceedance of a given intensity value for any pixel, simply by computing the fraction of the 128 ensemble members with intensity above the chosen value in this pixel.
-This can be done at the 5 km pixel resolution, or at any desired coarsened resolution.
-Figure 11 shows the probability of exceeding the 1 mm/h, 4 mm/h and 10 mm/h intensity thresholds derived from the DifERS ensemble in each 5 km pixel for the scene shown in Figure 3, (12:40 UTC to 13:40 UTC on 2021-05-04).
-As we did with the ensemble standard deviation, we regrouped the pixels of the evaluation dataset in 50 bins according to the DifERS-derived probability of exceeding the 1 mm/h intensity threshold; we then computed for each bin the actual fraction of the corresponding MRMS pixels with intensity above the threshold.
-This was repeated for the 2 mm/h, 4 mm/h and 8 mm/h thresholds; the results are shown in Figure 12 (top row).
+This can be done at the 5-km pixel resolution or any desired coarsened resolution.
+Fig. 11 shows the probability of exceeding the 1, 4, and 10 mm/h intensity thresholds derived from the DifERS ensemble in each 5-km pixel for the scene shown in Fig. 3 (12:40 to 13:40 UTC on May 4, 2021).
+As we did with the ensemble standard deviation, we regrouped the pixels of the evaluation dataset in 50 bins according to the DifERS-derived probability of exceeding the 1-mm/h intensity threshold; we then computed for each bin the actual fraction of the corresponding MRMS pixels with intensity above the threshold.
+This was repeated for the 2-, 4-, and 8-mm/h thresholds; the results are shown in Fig. 12 (top row).
 For all four tested thresholds, the curve showing the MRMS fraction above the threshold against the DifERS ensemble probability of exceedance closely follows the 1:1 line.
 This demonstrates that the DifERS-derived probability of exceedance matches the MRMS exceedance rate on average over the evaluation dataset.
-This was also verified at the 20 km resolution (Figure 12, bottom row), with satisfactory results, the increased noisiness in the curves at coarser resolution and higher thresholds is only due to the smaller sample size (number of pixels per bin) available for computing the MRMS exceedance rate.
+This was also verified at the 20-km resolution (Fig. 12, bottom row), with satisfactory results, the increased noisiness in the curves at coarser resolution and higher thresholds is only due to the smaller sample size (number of pixels per bin) available for computing the MRMS exceedance rate.